Are you interested in tackling real-life global challenges together with students around the globe?

 If your answers to the above questions are ‘yes’, you must not miss the upcoming programme!
 Future 17 is a new global initiative offered by the University of Exeter and Quacquarelli Symonds Limited (QS) in the UK with participation from leading international universities.
 It is designed to support students to develop skills needed for tackling 21st-Century global challenges through working with industry and academic mentors as well as peers from around the world to create innovative solutions for real-world issues associated with one or more of the 17 United Nations Sustainable Development Goals (SDGs).

-Future 17 will enable students to work with their peers from a consortium of partner universities in international, interdisciplinary and multicultural teams through projects defined by SDG Challenge Partners (businesses, charities, governments, NGOs, etc.).
+Students form international, interdisciplinary and multicultural teams with their peers from a consortium of universities to work on projects defined by SDG Challenge Partners (businesses, charities, governments, NGOs, etc.).

 - Stellenbosch University (South Africa)

 Which are the SDG Challenge partners and what are the examples of projects?